MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Review inbox rules

 Additionally, check for the removal of Inbox rules.
-As an example, use the following PowerShell cmdlet:
+As an example, use the following PowerShell commmand:

 ```powershell
 Search-UnifiedAuditLog -startDate 12/16/2019 -EndDate 03/16/2020 -Operations Remove-InboxRule |Export-CSV NoTypeInformation -Path c:\temp\removedInboxRules.csv